Fundamentals of Real-Time Operating Systems (RT201) On-Line Course

 Course – Fundamentals of Real-Time Operating Systems (RT201)

 Lecturer – Mike McCullough is President and CEO of RTETC, LLC.
 Mike has a BS in Computer Engineering and an MS in Systems Engineering from Boston University.
 He has held a variety of software engineering positions at LynuxWorks, Embedded Planet, Wind River Systems and Lockheed Sanders.
 RTETC, LLC provides Real-Time embedded training and consulting to many embedded systems companies.
-RTETC focuses on Real-Time operating systems (RTOS), Linux and Android solutions for the embedded systems market.
+RTETC focuses on Real-Time operating systems (RTOSes), Linux and Android solutions for the embedded systems market.

 Course Summary – This course introduces the basics of Real-Time Operating Systems (RTOSes) using VxWorks and Linux as examples.
 The course focuses on the primary principles of RTOSes including determinism, real-time scheduling, interrupt latency and fast context switching as well as time and space partitioning in hard real-time environments.
 The first part of the course focuses on acquiring an understanding of microkernel and memory architectures for Real-Time including scheduling, signals, system calls, synchronization, inter-process communications and interrupt handling.
 The latter part of the course covers considerations for timing, memory management, device drivers, booting, debugging and deployment of Real-Time embedded systems.